U-Motion: Learned Point Cloud Video Compression with U-Structured Temporal Context Generation: Related Work

 Prior to learning-based point cloud compression, there have been significant advances in learned video compression~\cite{lu2019dvc,hu2021fvc,hu2022coarse,li2021deep,sheng2022temporal,li2022hybrid,li2023neural,li2024neural}.
-DVC~\cite{lu2019dvc} and FVC~\cite{hu2021fvc} are the pioneering AI video codecs that performs ME/MC on pixel domain and feature domain, respectively.
-These work follow a residual-coding framework which encodes the difference between the warped decoded reference frame and the current frame.
-Li \textit{et al.} propose DCVC~\cite{li2021deep}, which extends the residual-coding framework to context-coding, generating temporal context priors instead of warped predictions for ME/MC.
+DVC~\cite{lu2019dvc} and FVC~\cite{hu2021fvc} are the pioneering AI video codecs that perform ME/MC on pixel domain and feature domain, respectively.
+These works follow a residual-coding framework which encodes the difference between the warped decoded reference frame and the current frame.
+Li \textit{et al.} propose DCVC~\cite{li2021deep}, which extends the residual-coding framework to context-coding, using motion-compensated reference frame features as temporal context for coding the current frame features.
 DCVC-HEM~\cite{li2022hybrid} further proposes a parallel checkerboard entropy model supporting variable bit-rate.
-DCVC-DC~\cite{li2023neural} and DCVC-FM~\cite{li2024neural} further incorporate hierarchical quality structure and inter feature modulation to alleviate the accumulation of error in the temporal context.
+DCVC-DC~\cite{li2023neural} and DCVC-FM~\cite{li2024neural} further incorporate hierarchical quality structure and inter feature modulation to alleviate the error accumulation in the temporal context.
 However, due to the irregular point geometry and data diversity of point cloud sequences, learning-based video compression methods cannot be directly integrated to point cloud video compression.